malchikserega/ParseFBproj/README.md

 # ParseFBproj
-Thanks a lot stevenvo from Amazon it is alpha version
+Thanks a lot Steve from Amazon it is alpha version